 d) assisting these affected people to identify and face their anxieties and

-e) focusing on altering people’s reaction to symptoms of PTSD.
+e) focusing on altering people’s reactions to symptoms of PTSD.